Request a free 30 minute consultation

 Set aside the time and space to study, work, and practice.

 Regardless of how many class hours you take per week, if you want to make meaningful progress, you need to dedicate time to working with the language every day, in one way or another.
 If it's not a regular part of your routine, you'll find yourself spinning your wheels for years.
-Many language schools throw around the word "immersion" as though it were a teaching method, but the truth is that immersion isn't what your teacher does inside the classroom, but rather what you do outside of it.
+Many language schools throw around the word "immersion" as though it were a teaching method, but the truth is that immersion isn't what the teacher does inside the classroom, but rather what the student does outside of it.

 Be an active participant in your own learning.